-A bag which is flammable, i.e. a paper bag, single-wick preferably beeswax candle, feather and wooden spoon are prepared for Bedikat Chametz.
+A paper bag, single-wick preferably beeswax candle, feather and wooden spoon are prepared for Bedikat Chametz.

 Ten pieces of bread are put out in various location in the property.
 A record should be kept of the pieces' locations, in case they are not found during the search.
 Each piece should be less than a Kezayit, but all pieces should total at least a Kezayit.
 Each piece should be wrapped well in paper in order to prevent crumbs.
 The wrapping material must be flammable (as opposed to foil) so that the pieces of bread burn well.